ietf-wg-acme/acme/draft-ietf-acme-acme.md

   requests {{?I-D.vixie-dnsext-dns0x20}} or only using TCP

-Given these considerations, the ACME validation process makes it impossible for any attacker on the ACME channel, or a passive attacker on the validation channel to hijack the authorization process to authorize a key of the attacker's choice.
+Given these considerations, the ACME validation process makes it impossible for any attacker on the ACME channel or a passive attacker on the validation channel to hijack the authorization process to authorize a key of the attacker's choice.